ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/soil_carbon.md

 Leaching of nutrients from the soil occurs when water passing downwards through the soil carries dissolved nutrients away with it.
 By definition, any organic matter that is simple enough to solubilise is included in the {term}`LMWC` pool, so this is the only soil carbon pool to be affected by leaching.
-The expression we use to calculate leaching rates can be found [here](./environmental_links.md#soil-nutrient-leaching-rate).
+The functional form that we assume leaching follows is provided in the [soil-abiotic environment links documentation](./environmental_links.md#soil-nutrient-leaching-rate).